Banner

 You can look forward to a number of stunning glacial lakes at the foot of our many mountain passes.
 This route has some of the most spectacular landscapes in Peru.

-After a long day of breathtaking views and the successful crossing of 4 mountain passes, it is time for well-earned afternoon tea and appetizers, which will be ready at camp when you arrive.
+After a long day of breathtaking views and the successful crossing of 4 mountain passes, it will be time for a well-earned afternoon tea and appetizers, which will be ready at camp when you arrive.

 Your tents will already be set up so you can settle in before your gourmet dinner.